patnebe/student-hub/README.md

 This will install all of the required packages we selected within the `requirements.txt` file.

-##### Key Dependencies
+##### Tech Stack/Key Dependencies

+- PostgreSQL database

+- Auth0 for Authentication and Authorization

-- [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
+- [Flask](http://flask.pocoo.org/), a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

+- [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) for creating and running schema migrations

-- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to handle the lightweight sqlite database.
-Since we want you to focus on auth, we handle the heavy lift for you in `./src/database/models.py`.
-We recommend skimming this code first so you know how to interface with the Drink model.
+- [SQLAlchemy](https://www.sqlalchemy.org/) and [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/) are libraries to interact with the database models.

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS

 <br/>

----

-## Running the local development server
+### Running the local development server

-From home directory first ensure you are working using your created virtual environment.
+From `student-hub` directory first ensure you are working using your created virtual environment.
 Then navigate into the src directory by executing:

 ```bash
 cd src